flowbased/fbp-diff/doc/braindump.md

 Maybe use heuristics to determine 'changes' from things that were both added and removed, similar to how git does 'rewrote file 100%'.

+Example includes:

+- group changes
+- node id changed
+- component type changed (and possibly node id at same time)

+Showing meta-data changes (or only 'real changes') should probably be an option.

 ## details mode:

     + 'IIP' -> foo